Venus

 Venus has a weak magnetosphere; lacking an internal dynamo, it is induced by the solar wind interacting with the atmosphere.
 Internally, Venus has a core, a mantle, and a crust.
 Internal heat escapes through active volcanism, resulting in resurfacing, instead of plate tectonics.
 Venus may have had liquid surface water early in its history with a habitable environment, before a runaway greenhouse effect evaporated any water and turned Venus into its present state.
 There are atmospheric conditions at cloud layer altitudes that are the most similar ones to Earth in the Solar System and have been identified as possibly favourable for life on Venus, with potential biomarkers found in 2020, spurring new research and missions to Venus.

 Throughout history humans across the globe have observed Venus and it has acquired particular importance in many cultures.
 With telescopes, the phases of Venus became discernible and, by 1613, were presented as decisive evidence disproving the then-dominant geocentric model and supporting the heliocentric model.
 Venus was visited for the first time in 1961 by Venera 1, which flew past the planet, achieving the first interplanetary spaceflight.
 The first data from Venus were returned during the second interplanetary mission, Mariner 2, in 1962.
-In 1967, the first interplanetary impactor, Venera 4, reached Venus, followed by the lander Venera 7 in 1970.
-As of 2025, Solar Orbiter is on its way to fly-by Venus in 2026, and the next mission planned to launch to Venus is the Venus Life Finder, scheduled for 2026 as well.
+In 1967, the first interplanetary impactor, Venera 4, reached Venus, followed by the lander Venera 7 in 1970, with the first images captured by Mariner 10 during its 1974 gravity assist en route to Mercury.
+As of 2025, Solar Orbiter is on its way to fly by Venus in 2026, and the next mission planned to launch to Venus is the Venus Life Finder, scheduled for 2026 as well.